fallen-icarus/cardano-swaps/README.md

 2. Composable atomic swaps allow creating arbitrarily complex swap transactions.
 3. Naturally concurrent and gets more concurrent the more available swaps there are.
 4. There is no impermanent loss since users can declare their desired minimum price.
-5. No secondary token is needed to interact with the DEX, only ADA is needed for the fees and deposits.
+5. No secondary token is needed to interact with the DEX; only ADA is needed for the fees and deposits.
 6. Upgrades can happen democratically.
-7. Any wallet can easily add Cardano-Swap support.
+7. Any frontend can easily add Cardano-Swap support.

 Thanks to using beacon tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios api is an example of a more decentralized off-chain platform.
 As the technology improves, the decentralization of this DEX will only improve.